SALE

 Requirements include:

-• Limit rentals to half of the total bedrooms.
+• Limiting rentals to half of the total bedrooms

-Approval from the HOA is needed if the property is within a mandatory association.
+Approval from the homeowners association is needed if the property is within a mandatory association.

 Sticking to these rules isn't just about keeping things legal – it's also about making sure your guests are safe and have a great time.